ANL-CESAR/XSBench/README.txt

 	  -l <lookups>     Number of Cross-section (XS) lookups per particle history -h <hash bins>   Number of hash bins (only relevant when used with "-G hash") -b <binary mode> Read or write all data structures to file.
-If reading, this will skip initialization phase. (read, write) Default is equivalent to: -s large -l 34 -p 500000 -G unionized
+If reading, this will skip initialization phase. (read, write) -k <kernel>      Optimized kernel selector.
+The baseline kernel "0" is default.
+If available, optimized variants are 1, 2, ...
+	Default is equivalent to: -s large -l 34 -p 500000 -G unionized -k 0

 	-m <simulation method>